 Going close to or beyond that upper limit can result in serious performance issues or even worse, damage your battery.
 For this reason, it is not prudent to charge your phone when it is hot.

-Apple included a clever feature in iOS that prevents exactly such damage by stopping the charging the phone if the battery temperature is too high.
+Apple included a clever feature in iOS that prevents exactly such damage by stopping the charging of the phone if the battery temperature is too high.

 If you live in an area with very hot weather or charge your device in a particularly warm place with no circulation or ventilation, you might be experiencing this issue due to your phone battery running too hot.